rogerhu/compsci_guides/Greedy-Algorithms.md

 The most frequent character gets the smallest code and the least frequent character gets the largest code.
 ```
 https://www.geeksforgeeks.org/greedy-algorithms-set-3-huffman-coding/

+#### Counting coins

+This problem is to count to a desired value by choosing the least possible coins and the greedy approach forces the algorithm to pick the largest possible coin.

 ### Resources:
 https://web.stanford.edu/class/archive/cs/cs161/cs161.1138/lectures/13/Small13.pdf